-• Writing Knowledge: Self Reflection and Process (as demonstrated especially in the Reflective Introduction Essay)

-- Focus: Responsive to the Assignment and the Thesis-Argument - Organization: Cohesion of Ideas and Paragraph Structure - Evidence and Development: Use of Sources and Development of Ideas - Writing Features and Presentation: Grammar, Mechanics, Citation
+Writing Knowledge: Self Reflection and Process (as demonstrated in the Reflective Introduction Essay/RIE) Focus: Responsive to the Assignment and the clarity & strength of the Thesis-Argument Organization: Cohesion of Ideas and Paragraph Structure Evidence and Development: Use of Sources and Development of Ideas Writing Features and Presentation: Grammar, Mechanics, Citation

-Portfolios will be submitted through a Moodle website, which students will be able to access on February 1st until the March 1st deadline.
+Portfolios will be submitted through a Moodle website, which students will be able to access on February 1st until 5:00pm on the March 1st deadline.
 After the assessment process is completed (by the first day of advising week in spring term), students and their academic advisers will be able to see their final assessment determination in Degree Works and GAR (Grades & Academic Record).